WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

   * Set up a Python virtual environment through `conda` with the libraries that enable the virtual environment for use in a Jupyter Hub environment.
   * Install the Wallaroo Python wheel file.
   * Connect to a remote Wallaroo instance.
 This instance is configured to use the standard Keycloak service.
-* Wallaroo SDK from Google Workbench Demonstration (Optional)
+* Wallaroo SDK from Azure ML Workspace (Optional)
-  * The following steps are used to demonstrate using the Wallaroo SDK in a Google Vertex Workbench environment.
-The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/google-vertex-sdk-install).
+  * The following steps are used to demonstrate using the Wallaroo SDK in an Azure ML Workspace environment.
+The entire tutorial can be found on the [Wallaroo Tutorials repository]([Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/azure-ml-sdk-install)).
     * Create a workspace for our work.
     * Upload the Aloha model.
     * Create a pipeline that can ingest our submitted data, submit it to the model, and export the results